CybersecGen/CybersecGen/README.md

 ## About Me

+- Building and breaking Azure labs to sharpen cloud security skills.
-- I build and break Azure environments to understand identity, monitoring, and threat detection in practice.
+- Focused on Azure security, identity, monitoring, and threat detection. </div>
-- Background in IT Support and SOC operations, focused on incident investigation, troubleshooting, and security monitoring in enterprise environments.
-- Currently focused on cloud security, blue team work, and defensive security engineering. </div>

 ## Tools & Technologies